Robert Livesay

-Robert O'Hara Livesay CMG DSO (27 June 1876 – 23 March 1946) was a British Army officer and English sportsman who played international rugby union for England and first-class cricket.
+Brigadier-General Robert O'Hara Livesay CMG DSO (27 June 1876 – 23 March 1946) was a British Army officer and English sportsman who played international rugby union for England and first-class cricket.
+He was awarded the Distinguished Service Order and later appointed a Companion of the Order of St Michael and St George.
+Attached to the New Zealand Division during many of the major battles of World War I, he was mentioned in despatches three times and received the French Legion of Honour in recognition of that unit's successes.

 Early life

 Livesay was born at Old Brompton, then part of Gillingham in Kent.
 His father Robert Livesay was a Colonel in the Royal Engineers based in the town.
 Livesay was educated at Wellington College, where he played in the rugby XV and the cricket XI, leaving school in 1894 before attending the Royal Military Academy, Sandhurst.
 He continued to play both sports at Sandhurst.

 Military career

 After graduating from Sandhurst, Livesay was commissioned as a second-lieutenant in the Queen's (Royal West Surrey) Regiment on 5 September 1896, and promoted to lieutenant on 18 May 1898.
-He fought in the Second Boer War in South Africa between 1900 and 1902, where he took part in the Relief of Ladysmith, including the battles of Colenso, Spion Kop, Vaal Krantz, and the Tugela Heights and Pieter's Hill.
+He fought in the Second Boer War in South Africa between 1900 and 1902, where he took part in the Relief of Ladysmith, the battles of Colenso, Spion Kop, Vaal Krantz, and the Tugela Heights and Pieter's Hill.
 In the following months he took part in operations in Natal, including the action at Laing's Nek.
 He was mentioned in despatches in 1902 and appointed a Companion of the Distinguished Service Order (DSO) in the South Africa Honours list published on 26 June 1902.
 He was awarded the Queen's South Africa Medal with five clasps and the King's South Africa Medal as a result of his service during the war.

 After returning from South Africa, Livesay was promoted to captain in January 1903 and appointed as an instructor at Sandhurst, serving at the academy between 1904 and 1908.
 He retired from active service in January 1914 and joined the Reserve of Officers.